Beloit College faculty and staff experts can speak about breaking news, current events, and trending topics.

 Associate Professor of Geology, Department Chair

 Can speak about past climates, current climate change, future climate scenarios and the potential environmental impacts of mining.

-Professor of Cognitive Science
+Professor and Chair of Cognitive Science

 Can speak about artificial intelligence (AI), cyborg technologies, human-robot interaction, embodied cognition, cognitive linguistics, and teaching philosophy with fiction/science fiction.